 Installing baby gates and tethers in strategic places can help keep the peace.
 When dogs are still getting to know each other, separate them when you’re not home.
 If there are food-bowl or feeding-station issues, feed the dogs far apart, perhaps in separate rooms or crates, to avoid confrontations.
 Make sure there are enough toys to go around and ample beds located in low-traffic areas.

 The more dogs you care for, the more important training becomes.
 You can survive one ill-mannered dog, but two poorly behaved pups — or several — will make everyone miserable.
 Your benevolent but firm leadership lends itself to peace in the pack.
-Something as simple as consistently requesting them to sit for a cookie before going out serves as a constant reminder that you’re top dog.
+Plus, it’ll help you and both pups bond.

 Without turning your home into a circus.